How long do you want to live? Do you want to live a long life?

 I feel that my mind and body are in an optimal state right now, and I'm working for my dreams with hope and joy.

 According to the experts, the average lifespan of the human species is currently 79 years, and, growing three months longer per year, it will reach 100 years by 2080.
-I think that humanity's centenarian age will come much more quickly than that and many people will actually live to be 120 years old.
+I think that humanity's centenarian age will come much more quickly than that and many people will actually live 120 years.

-Our bodies are designed biologically so that we can live to be 120.
+Our bodies are designed biologically so that we can live to be 120 years old.
 Many ancient texts of the East say that humans can live in good health to be 120 if they live in keeping with the principles of nature.
 However, most people fail to achieve that potential lifespan.
 Many social and environmental factors affect this and are little influenced by personal effort alone.

 Currently, lifespans of over 120 years are individual cases that are extremely exceptional.
 Community culture and the earth’s environment must change for this to become a kind of social phenomenon.
-Unless we have a healthy planet and caring communities, it is impossible for many people to live in good health until the age of 120.
+Unless we have a healthy planet and caring communities, it is impossible for many people to live a healthy life until the age of 120.
 Life extension will not necessarily be a blessing unless it's supported by the overall social culture.
-Who would want to live a long, unhappy life without satisfaction, just waiting to die?
+Who would want to live a long life without satisfaction, just waiting to die?

-I'd like it if many more people, despite this, would choose to live to be 120 years old.
+I'd like it if many more people, despite this, would choose to live 120 years.
 Why?
-Not only is this a choice to better plan and manage your life, but it could also lead to the will, conviction, and effort to create caring community cultures and a healthy global environment.
+Not only is this a choice to create a life longevity plan, but it could also lead to the will, conviction, and effort to create caring community cultures and a healthy global environment.

 Many people have encountered an era of greater lifespans unprepared.
 Having 30 or 40 years of life remaining after retirement is an unprecedented situation.
 This has never happened in the history of humanity.
 Many people don't know what they should do in the time they have left.
 I believe that we can discover important insights and alternatives for any future for humanity for a peaceful, sustainable world.
 Additionally, depending on how we accept and use this era of longevity, we can personally live with great satisfaction and happiness at a ripe old age.
 I'm putting these thoughts of mine in a book I'm preparing, I've Decided to Live 120 Years.
 In several future posts, I will share with you some key ideas from the book.